Letter from the Senior Vice President

-As a kid, I was a huge fan of Star Trek, excited like others by the idea of a team of diverse people working together to boldly go where no one has gone before.
+As a kid, I was a huge Star Trek fan, excited like others by the idea of a diverse team of people working together to boldly go where no one has gone before.
 Florida Tech is like that.

-In its beginnings, Florida Tech served as THE university serving the space center and aerospace industry, but quickly also pioneered education in computer sciences, oceanography, electrical engineering, aeronautics and aviation and many other fields.
-As we have grown into a nationally renowned top-tier university, we have added new areas of strength such as autism research and care and an outstanding business school complements our stem focus.
+In its beginnings, Florida Tech was THE university serving the space center and aerospace industry, but quickly also pioneered education in computer sciences, oceanography, electrical engineering, aeronautics and aviation and many other fields.
+As we have grown into a nationally renowned top-tier university, we have added new areas of strength such as autism research and care and an outstanding business school to complement our STEM focus.

-We also retain all the benefits of being a small college.
-This truly is the best form of education and is central to what has made our graduates shine so brightlly in their fields. both on campus and broadly through the extended and online programs, Florida Tech believes in personalized education, the small class experience, and hands-on learning.
+We have the strength and effectiveness of a small college.
+This truly is the best form of education and I believe is the major reason our graduates shine so brightly in their fields.
+Whether on campus or through the extended and online programs, Florida Tech believes in personalized education, participation, and hands-on learning.

 I have the distinct pleasure of meeting amazingly successful alumni across the nation and the world.
 The sheer number of graduates who have excelled in their careers and who are making a difference in their fields and in their communities is striking.
-I've had the pleasure of touring the facilities Ken Capps ’81, manages at SMECO to ensure electrical power is delivered throughout Southern Maryland.
-I've enjoyed getting to know Derek Novak, ’94 whose work at ABS helps to ensure the security of life, property and the environment in the global marine industry.
-I've enjoyed working with Jean Floyd who is about to launch the largest airplane ever in the Mohave Desert.
+I've enoyed touring SMECO with Ken Capps ’81, who provides electrical power throughout Southern Maryland.
+I've appreciated earning from Derek Novak, ’94 how the American Bureau of Shipping (ABS) helps to ensure the security of life, property and the environment in the global marine industry.
+I've been inspired by Jean Floyd who launched the largest airplane ever.
 And I was honored to get to know Sungjin Park ’03 Ph.D, President and CEO of the Vine Corporation in Korea, whose technology is in over 30 million mobile phones.
 See the Career Hall of Fame area to learn more about our alumni and their accomplishments